| Jeff Keen has given himself and his stars a variety of exotic titles through

 slow-paced action, colour dominance and interplay between sound and image make

+this one of his most reflective films.
 The film also features a Hitler mask which Keen bought at the end of Brighton

 Pier; Hitler features in cut-outs and extracts from newsreels, too.
 This